Kaladin13/larp/README.md

 All programs in [examples](/examples/) folder are tested and working correctly

+Execution logs could be found at `/public/logs` with memory files for some of them

 There are [unit tests](/tests/unit_test.py) and [integrational tests](/tests/integration_test.py) in form of golden tests.
 Input values could be found in [golden](/golden/) folder

 ### CLI